top of page

 That kinda woke me up and realized that I should start playing guitar full-time.
 My Mom took the same path as the drums with my first guitar.
 First she rented a Vox Wildcat from Tempo.
 Once I proved that’s all I wanted to do all day, she bought me an SG Standard and a Fender Super Reverb.
 Wish I still had those bad boys.
 My Mom was incredible!!

-My Dream guitar was a Gibson Johnny Smith with 2 pickups.
+My Dream guitar was a Gibson Johnny Smith with two pickups.
 I wanted one because my hero Terry Haggerty played one.
 I eventually got an L5 and played that in Cookin’ Mama.

 Growing up in the San Francisco Bay Area in the 60’s was such an incredible time.
 Our local bands were all national acts.
 Sly Stone in the south bay.
 Santana, The Grateful Dead and Quicksilver Messenger Service and many more in San Francisco.
 Tower of Power in Oakland.
 Janis Joplin and Big Brother and the Holding Company in Marin County.